mendix/docs/content/en/docs/releasenotes/developer-portal/_index.md

 #### New Features

-* We have released [Webhooks API](/apidocs-mxsdk/apidocs/webhooks-api/) for Beta usage.
+* We have released [Webhooks API](/apidocs-mxsdk/apidocs/webhooks-api/) for beta usage.

 ### June 1, 2023